LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 7 - Authentication.md

 const auth = useAuth();
 ```

-Navigation parts are shown/hidden using `v-if` directive and `auth.check` variable we defined earlier in auth store.
-So one template will be shown if user is authenticated, and after `v-else` will shown to guest users.
+Navigation parts are shown/hidden using the `v-if` directive and `auth.check` variable we defined earlier in auth store.
+So one template will be shown if the user is authenticated, and after `v-else` will be shown to guest users.

-When user clicks logout button `auth.logout()` will be called from auth store.
+When a user clicks the logout button `auth.logout()` will be called from auth store.

 Multiple `<template>` tags can also be used in a template, they're just not rendered in DOM, so works perfectly to wrap children with some logic without having actual parent elements.
 It looks excessive now, but later we will have more links.